devJunyeong/devJunyeong/README.md

 I'm interested in Clean Architecture.

-I enjoy programming while having a cup of coffee. ☕️
+I'm enjoy programming while having a cup of coffee. ☕️

-I started mobile app development to bring meaningful impact to people. 🌎

 Big interest in Design Patterns and Refactoring.
 I'm Studying MVC, MVVM and ReactorKit. ⚙️